cristovao-trevisan/react-todo-redux-vs-svelte/README.md

 ## Implementation
 You can check the svelte/store hooks in [this file](./svelte/src/store/use-store.js).
+A typescript implementation is also available in [this gist](https://gist.github.com/cristovao-trevisan/9e62222bd0a0ce41b9022b762c65abab)

 I could use the store without using a reducer, but to be fair I choose to use the reducer pattern.
 The `useReducerWithStore` hook is similar to react's `userReducer`, but takes